How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 A simple way to fix this problem is to attach crystal string lights, but only to the sides of your gazebo.
 Strategically fix each light bulb into place to create a draping effect.

-I recommend investing in solar-powered light strings that will charge during the day and illuminate at night.
-This lighting style is worth trying out because it will instantly open up the gazebo and give it a romantic look.
+I recommend investing in solar-powered light strings, some of which you can see in the Solar Magazine, the go-to source for the solar energy industry, that will charge during the day and illuminate at night.
+I think that this lighting style is worth trying out because it will instantly open up the gazebo and give it a romantic look.

 Cluster Of Lights